Kai9073/bad-apple-bot/readme.md

-### Note : Code is from NPCat, this repo is just just a version that is easier to install
+### Note : The code is from NPCat, this repo is just just a version that is easier to install

 # Introduction
 Hi!
 This is the code for my bad apple bot